agoravoting/agora-ciudadana-box/README.md

 If you want to log the output to a file use

-* # puppet apply manifests/init.pp --modulepath modules/ --logdest /tmp/puppet.log
+* # puppet apply manifests/init.pp --modulepath modules/ | tee /tmp/puppet.log

 ### Troubleshooting